 Once a fee is in your Fees List, you can add it to any appointment or invoice as a new invoice line.

 To add a travel fee to an invoice:

 In the Fees & Charges section of the invoice, click Add Another Fee.

-The "Add Invoice Line" will appear.
+The "Add Invoice Line" pop-up will appear.
 In the Fee drop-down menu, select the travel fee.

 In the Quantity field, type in the appropriate quantity.
 Depending on how you have set up the fee, this may be kilometres, minutes or some other unit of time/distance.

 RESULT: The fee has now been added to the invoice and will be billed according to the quantity you set.

 NDIS travel fees are charged by the minute, based on the same hourly rate as the service you are providing and agreed with by the participant for the primary support (or a lower hourly rate for travel if agreed with by the participant for the primary support).
 Because of this, the Amount field for NDIS travel fees in Halaxy's database is set to $0.00; you will need to set the amount on an invoice-by-invoice basis or create multiple travel fees with different amounts based on the different services you charge.
 The easiest way to do this is to create a fee with the type set to "Item", charged by the minute - this will allow you to easily enter the time spent traveling as a quantity.

 To claim for travel expenses, you must show the travel fee as a separate line item on the invoice used to bill for the service.

 To claim for travel expenses, you must submit the claim for travel along with the claim for the service you provided.
 Medicare and DVA will not accept a claim for travel expenses on their own.